-The Ring of Kerry is a scenic drive around the Iveragh Peninsula in southwest Ireland’s County Kerry on the wild Atlantic way coastal route.
+The Ring of Kerry is a scenic drive around the Iveragh Peninsula on the southwestern tip of Ireland on the wild Atlantic way coastal route.
 Taking you through some of the most breathtaking vistas in Ireland the route is a circular 179 km.

 Rock of Cashel

-The Rock rises out of the landscape as you approach it placed high on top of limestone outcrops where it oversees the fertile landscape of Tipperary.
+The most famous landmark of Ireland The Rock rises out of the landscape as you approach as it is placed high on top of limestone outcrops where it oversees the fertile landscape of Tipperary.
 Stonewalls circle a round tower, a 13th-century Gothic cathedral and an exceptional 12th-century Romanesque chapel containing some of Ireland’s oldest frescoes.